pakyow/pakyow/pakyow-ui/README.md

 # PakyowUI

-Modern, live-updating UIs for Pakyow apps, without moving to the client.
+Auto-Updating UIs for Pakyow, without moving to the client.

 ## Rationale